sarvodaya-network/sarvodaya.eu/library/flosha/nonviolent-economy.md

 * the quality of the labour process, which is the dignity of labour
 * the quality of the fruit that the labour brings forth, whose value directly depends from the dignity in which the labour is performed.

+### *Dignity of Labour in the Interest of All*
+It is in the highest interest of every labourer that the *quality* of the labour process is of the highest degree.
+And it is in the highest interest of every consumer that the *quality* of the fruits of the labour are of the highest degree.
+The second depends on the former, as the quality of the fruits of labour depend on the quality of the labour itself.
+It is therefore in the highest interest of everyone, that the quality or dignity of labour is of the highest degree.

 ### *Progress in Dignity*
 Economical progress is therefore measured by the degree to which the dignity of labour is improved, which is also described as the *purification of labour processes*.
 This is the internal target of economy (whereas physical improvements are its external target).
-When the dignity of labour is strived for most of all and only to that degree, economical progress equals human progress, as it equals moral progress and human satisfaction, independent from any quantity produced; and where the dignity of labour decreases, there is economical regress, which equals human regress, as it equals moral regress and human dissatisfaction, independent from any quantity produced.
+When the dignity of labour is strived for most of all and only to that degree, economical progress equals human progress, as it equals moral progress and human satisfaction, independent from the quantity produced; and where the dignity of labour decreases, there is economical regress, which equals human regress, as it equals moral regress and human dissatisfaction, independent from the quantity produced.

 ### *Enough is enough*
 Human satisfaction does not increase beyond the securement of that which is enough.
 ...
+(maybe move down to the needs)

 ### *External Progress depends on internal progress.*
 Physical improvements or the purification of our physical life is the external target of economy, which depends on its internal target of purifying the labour processes, which means purifying the *means* by which the external target is strived for.
 This internal and external aspect of nonviolent economy is impossible to separate.